xSeagullx/jetlang/README.md

 4. __(CMD/Ctrl)+Q__ - quit editor application.
 5. __(CMD/Ctrl)+Enter__ - run JetLang program.
 5. __(CMD/Ctrl)+T__ - toggle slow mode (adds 100 ms delay to every step of JetLang program).
 Active only on the next run.
+5. __(CMD/Ctrl)+T__ - toggle interactive mode.
+In this mode programm is executed as soon as it's updated.
+Any execution running before will be cancelled.
+This mode is __on by default__.
 6. __(CMD/Ctrl)+I__ - toggle display of threads in out panel.
 Active only on the next run.
 7. __(CMD/Ctrl)+J__ - toggle between "stack" or "JVM bytecode" based compiler.
 Active only on the next run.
 8. __Esc__ - stops currently running JetLang program.